-Our Compost Guide provides detailed instructions on what goes in and what stays out of our compost collection bins.
-By processing organic waste at an industrial scale composting site, we are able to accept a much wider range of materials than the typical backyard compost.
+Our Compost Guide provides detailed instructions on what goes in and what stays out of our collection bins.
+The organic waste is processed at an industrial scale composting site, so we are able to accept a much wider range of materials than the typical backyard compost.

 ALL FOOD WASTE AND FOOD SCRAPS

 FOOD-SOILED PAPER AND CARDBOARD, COFFEE FILTERS, NAPKINS, TEA BAGS,

 CUT PLANTS, NUT AND SEED SHELLS, WOOD SHAVINGS, ASH, AND CHARCOAL

 Look for the BPI certified logo on the packaging or product!
 This logo guarantees the item is compostable.

 When organic waste decomposes in the landfill, it produces methane; a very powerful greenhouse gas.
 In fact, methane is over 25 times more potent than carbon dioxide at trapping heat in the atmosphere!

 Organic separation is the answer!
 Use your compost bin every day to capture all your organic waste.
 We’ll take it to be composted, returning nutrients to the soil.

 - All food scraps, raw and cooked (fruit, vegetables, meat, dairy)

 - Beeswax wraps